eoscostarica/guide.eoscostarica.io/docs/eos-learn/eosio-components.md

 - Then, click **Turn Windows features on or off**
 - Search for the option and click **Windows Subsystem for Linux** and press *OK*
 - Now you need to restart your Windows OS
-- Finally , go to your *Microsoft Store* and Search for whatever Linux OS you want, we recommend you install Ubuntu 18.04 LTS
+- Finally, go to your *Microsoft Store* and Search for whatever Linux OS you want, we recommend you install Ubuntu 18.04 LTS

 ### Use Linux terminal